The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-Interestingly, the conditions for existence of a gradient-feedback algorithm and those for existence of a parameter-feedback algorithm are identical.
-This is not surprising, since a parameter-feedback algorithm is assumed to have access to $\theta(t)$ while a gradient-feedback algorithm needs to measure $\theta(t)$ indirectly through $y(t).$ More precisely, as stated by~\eqref{eq:change_of_coordinates}, the dynamic state of the controller $z(t)$ acts as alternative representation (i.e., in different coordinates) of the exosystem state $\theta(t),$ while the exploration signal $x(t)$ acts as a parameter-feedback algorithm (see~\eqref{eq:Gc_composite_sigma}).
+Interestingly, the conditions for the existence of a gradient-feedback algorithm and those for a parameter-feedback algorithm (cf. Section~\ref{sec:parameter_feedback}) are identical.
+This should not be surprising: on the one hand, a parameter-feedback algorithm assumes access to $\theta(t)$; on the other hand, a gradient-feedback algorithm must infer $\theta(t)$ through $y(t)$, but (see~\eqref{eq:change_of_coordinates}) the dynamic state of the controller $z(t)$ acts as a copy (possibly in different coordinates) of $\theta(t)$.
+In this sense, both algorithm classes rely on essentially the same information, and it is therefore natural that the conditions for their existence coincide.